 Days out can’t get better if you live in Valencia.
 The proximity to the most stunning mountains means you can go for long mountain hikes in summer and enjoy snowboarding or skiing in winter.

 If you want to enjoy the beach, Valencia offers stunning Mediterranean beaches just South and North of the city.
 The closest Las Arenas beach is just a short journey from the city centre.

 Living in Valencia is also much easier as it’s a relatively compact city.
 Most places are within walking distance and there is a great transport network.
 The city has a large underground rail network which is constantly being expanded.

 Valencia’s a great city for families with children.
-It has world famous museums such as the City of Arts and Science, good schools, array of activities and one of the best universities in the country.
+It has world-famous museums such as the City of Arts and Science, good schools, an array of activities and one of the best universities in the country.

 All these plus good employment opportunities make Valencia attractive for many expats.
 Finding a job in Valencia should not be difficult if you have the skills required by the local labour market, especially in industry and tourism.

 Seville is the unofficial capital of southern Spain and the official capital of a beautiful Andalusia.

 The city is as picturesque as it gets: the Moorish architecture, the riverfront, the horse-drawn carriages… Seville is bright, hot and vibrant.